$M$-QR decomposition and hyperpower iterative methods for computing outer inverses of tensors: Numerical examples

-In this subsection, we have worked out a few numerical examples to study the computation efficiency of the proposed algorithm based on $M$-product.
-In view of corollary \ref{cor-4-2}, we compute the Moore-Penrose and Drazin inverse in the following examples. \begin{example}\rm Consider a tensor $\mc{A}\in \mb{R}^{2\times 2\times 4}$ with
+In this subsection, we have worked out a few numerical examples to study the computational efficiency of the proposed algorithm based on $M$-product.
+In view of corollary \ref{cor-4-2}, we compute the Moore-Penrose and Drazin inverse in the following examples. \begin{example}\rm Let $M= $.
+Consider a tensor $\mc{A}\in \mb{R}^{2\times 2\times 4}$ with

 By applying the Algorithm \ref{alg:MHPI}, we obtain $\mc{X}=\mc{A}^{\dagger}$, where

 The errors, number of iterations (ITR), and mean CPU time in seconds (MT) associated with the approximated Moore-Penrose inverse are provided below.